-Any athlete who has six total days or 21 individual periods of absences or 10 absences in any one period during their off season semester must meet with the coach and athletic director to determine if they will be allowed to try out for their sport.
+Any athlete who has six total days or 10 unexcused absences in any one block during their off season semester must meet with the coach and athletic director to determine if they will be allowed to try out for their sport.
 The hearing must be held prior to participating in any tryouts.
 Attendance will be used in the evaluation process for try outs by all coaches.